MicrosoftDocs/defender-docs/defender-endpoint/linux-preferences.md

 #### Threat type settings merge policy

 Specifies the merge policy for threat type settings.
 This can be a combination of administrator-defined and user-defined settings (`merge`) or only administrator-defined settings (`admin_only`).
+Administrator-defined (admin_only) are threat type settings that are configured by Defender for Endpoint policy.
 This setting can be used to restrict local users from defining their own settings for different threat types.

 |Description|JSON Value|Defender Portal Value|
 |---|---|---|